| Sector Specific Foreign

 million as at b) (iii) above (without any restriction on number of

-operating subsidiaries without bringing in additional capital)
+operating subsidiaries without bringing in additional capital) e.
+Joint Venture operating NBFC's that

 have 75% or less than 75% foreign investment will also be allowed to